M66B/FairEmail/FAQ.md

 <a name="faq2"></a>
 **(2) Why is there a permanent notification shown?**

-A permanent status bar notification with the number of accounts being synchronized and the number of operations pending is shown to prevent Android from killing the service that takes care of receiving and sending email.
+A permanent status bar notification with the number of accounts being synchronized, the number of messages to send and the number of operations pending (see next question) is shown to prevent Android from killing the service that takes care of receiving and sending email.

 Most, if not all, other email apps don't show a notification with the "side effect" that new email is often not or late being reported.